jeffpar/pcjs.v1/disks/pc/dos/microsoft/4.01/README.md

 	SHELL    CLR      4406 04-07-89  12:00a
 	SHELLB   COM      3894 04-07-89  12:00a
 	SHELLC   EXE    153855 04-07-89  12:00a
 	       11 File(s)      36864 bytes free

-One important new feature of MS-DOS 4.01 was the ability to update the system files (IO.SYS and MSDOS.SYS) of any boot disk, by moving the first two directory entries (and the contents of the first three data sectors) as needed to make room for the new IO.SYS and MSDOS.SYS files.

-The SYS command in older versions of MS-DOS would report "No room for system on destination disk" if the first two directory entries (or the first three data sectors) were unavailable.
-However, after using the MS-DOS 4.01 SYS command, it usually becomes possible to install older MS-DOS versions as well.

-Learn more about the history of the SYS command from [Microsoft Support](https://support.microsoft.com/en-us/kb/66530).
+---

 Additional details about MS-DOS 4.01 from [PC DOS Retro](https://sites.google.com/site/pcdosretro/doshist):

-- distributed on 2 720KB floppy disks [or 6 360KB diskettes]
+- distributed on 2 720KB floppy disks [also released on 6 360KB diskettes; the number of 720KB diskettes needs to be verified]
 - maintenance release
 - DOS version is reported as 4.00 [although the VER command reports "4.01"]
 - SHARE loaded for FCB operations on hard disks greater than 32MB